Lildeebo2002/transifex-delivery/CODE_OF_CONDUCT.md

  professional setting

 ## Our Responsibilities
+To alway's Try to If noticed anything not fair or right to hrlp thy brother or partner, or broker or who ever is invested in usa crypto dream's and market's let's help watch eAch other's asset's to keep each invested Dream or business safe from (:)))( NO Commennts at moment k sorry but im sad k lets try for all of USA and world wide tradeing system's i Do beed slot of Assistant's im lost sorry for all incovince's promise to try everything i can to nake right even if i loose it all trying sorry people.Dennis statoshid!
 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.